-Ground fires are a significant danger; all aircraft operating in theatre are fitted with expensive but effective defensive aids against man portable ground to air missiles that the Taleban might obtain from sponsor nations and when operating at low level automatic cannon or machine gun fire is a very serious threat.
+Ground fires are a significant danger; all aircraft operating in theatre is fitted with expensive but effective defensive aids against the man-portable ground to air missiles that the Taleban might obtain from sponsor nations and when operating at low-level automatic cannon or machine gun fire is a very serious threat.

 Finally, an unglamorous but absolutely essential activity that is carried out by fast jets is the show of force/show of presence that is used to deter ground elements or influence their actions.
 If one has ever seen these in action they are very effective, a turboprop, however cheap, is not going to have the same effect.

 Close air support is not the only mission required in counter-insurgency air operations.